• Skip to primary navigation

 Perfectly softened butter

 The next consideration is the temperature of the butter.
 You want barely softened butter.
 Too hard and your butter won’t fully incorporate into the dough, too soft and your cookies will fall and turn into a puddle on your baking sheet.
 You should be able to easily leave an indention on the butter with your finger but not see any melty drips.
-If you see dripping butter then start over, don’t try to put it in the refrigerator.
+If you see dripping butter then start over.

 Forget to set out the butter to soften at room temperature?